 While studying abroad in Cape Town, you will have the opportunity to participate in unique field trips to:

-Also, several activities around Cape Town will be organized, such as a winery tour, a visit to the District 6 Museum, a day trip to the Cape Peninsula and Robben Island, and attendance at a rugby match or concert.
+Also, several activities around Cape Town will be organized, such as a winery tour, a visit to the District 6 Museum, a day trip to the Cape Peninsula and Robben Island, a tour of Hermanus, and attendance at a rugby/soccer match.
 These are included in the cost of your program.

 About the Center

 Our main IES Abroad Cape Town Center is conveniently located near the lower campus of the University of Cape Town in Mowbray right next to UCT Student Wellness Centre.
 Located on the slope of Devil’s Peak in a pleasant suburban area of Cape Town, the scenic campus blends into the natural scenery and provides beautiful views.